-Today’s most prolific wholesalers already know it, and it’s about time you did, too: there are essentially two ways to profit from a wholesale real estate contract.
+Today’s most prolific wholesalers already know it, and it’s about time you did, too: there are essentially two ways to profit from a wholesaling contract.
 More specifically, the two most common ways to close a wholesale deal are selling the contract, otherwise known as the assignment of contract method, and a double closing.
-While the two approaches share some similarities, their differences are worth noting, and could mean the difference between success and, well, failure.
+While the two approaches share some similarities, their differences are worth noting and could mean the difference between success and, well, failure.
 If you want to tip the wholesaling scale in your favor, I highly recommend you familiarizing yourself with the differences that exist between an assignment of contract and a double closing.

-According to the doctrine of equitable conversion, once a real estate purchase agreement is signed by all parties and becomes effective, the buyer becomes the equitable owner and the seller retains bare legal title to the property under the previously agreed upon terms.
-In other words, today’s wholesalers sign a contract that says they have the rights to purchase the property in return for what is typically referred to as equitable interest in the home.
+According to the doctrine of equitable conversion, once a real estate purchase agreement is signed by all parties and becomes effective, the buyer becomes the equitable owner and the seller retains bare legal title to the property under the previously agreed-upon terms.
+In other words, today’s wholesalers sign a contract that says they have the right to purchase the property in return for what is typically referred to as equitable interest in the home.
 That way, when they go to sell the contract they have with the current homeowner, they are simply selling their rights within the terms of the contract to a subsequent buyer.

 It is worth noting that the assignment of contract method will never have investors take title to the property, nor will the assignment of contract show up in the title chain.
 In fact, wholesalers won’t even have to fund the deal.
 The individual buying the contract from the wholesaler will pay the wholesaler a profit for their rights to buy the home, and proceed to pay the seller their asking price.
 In its simplest form, assignment of contract allows investors to match sellers with buyers.